AmarMcLean/DEP-Meyerhoff/README.md

 The current look is temporary, although very different from before, as I'm experimenting with the aesthetic.
 That being said, this version is just plain white for usability.

+Adding and Deleting:
+To Add or Delete a row, right-click the left-hand index column, then click "Add Row(s)".
+To Add or Delete a column, right-click the top attribute row, and click on "column" then "Add".